DrDead0/Digital-Dynasty_Unity-Engine/README.md

 # Digital Dynasty

-***Digital Dynasty*** is a 2D action RPG with sprite-based graphics created in Unity using C#.
+***Digital Dynasty*** is a 2D action RPG with sprite-based graphics created in Unity using C# scripts and unity game Mechanics.
 This game offers captivating battles against monsters, thrilling quests to embark on, and opportunities to explore every corner to collect coins and valuable items.

 ## **Key Features:**